 ARTICLE V – COMMITTEES

 The committees of the Association shall consist of the standing committees enumerated below.
-Committee Chairperson/persons and members shall be appointed by the President at the beginning of his or her term with the approval of a majority of the Executive Board.
+Committee Chairperson/Co-Chair person(s) and members shall be appointed by the President at the beginning of his or her term with the approval of a majority of the Executive Board.
 Committee chairs and members of each committee serve at the pleasure of the President and Board.
 Their terms can be extended beyond one year, or may be terminated at any time, upon request of the President and approval of the majority of the Executive Board.
 All chairs and members of AASP committees must be members in good standing of AASP.

 1. Child and Family Advocacy Committee

-The committee shall consist of the Child and Family Advocacy Chairperson or persons and additional members selected by the Chairperson/persons.
+The committee shall consist of the Child and Family Advocacy Chair/Co-Chair person or persons and additional members selected by the Chairperson/persons.
 The primary responsibility of this committee is to promote professional practices and policies that support children and families.

+2. Public Policy Advocacy Committee (PPAC)

+PPAC is responsible for identifying and coordinating advocacy efforts related to professional practices and policies in conjunction with other stakeholders.
+This includes the Arizona state legislature, Arizona State Board of Education, Arizona Department of Education, various education associations, county, regional, community and business stakeholders, school districts, and schools.
+The AASP President appoints the committee chair, co-chair, and members with the Board approval.
+If AASP is contracting with a Public Policy Liaison, the PPAC Chair collaborates with the Liaison to develop monthly agendas, strategic priorities, activities, and tasks.

-2. Professional Development/ Advancement
+3 Professional Development/ Advancement